NBA Rumors: Nuggets Could Send Malik Beasley And Mason Plumlee To Spurs For LaMarcus Aldridge, Per ‘HoopsHype’

 “Maybe Denver could be a destination for Aldridge,” the league executive said.
 “If they think he can play the 4, it could make sense.
 He probably can’t play the 4 at this stage, but I don’t know how other front offices feel.
 Malik Beasley and Mason Plumlee for LaMarcus is one possible trade scenario.”

-If he could slide back to the power forward position, Aldridge would undeniably be an incredible addition to the Nuggets, giving them an All-Star caliber big man who has plenty of playoff experience.
-At the age of 34, Aldridge still hasn’t shown significant signs of slowing down.
-This season, he’s averaging 18.9 points, 6.7 rebounds, 2.5 assists, and 1.8 blocks while shooting 51.7 percent from the field and 35.5 percent from the three-point range.
+If he could slide back to the power forward position, Aldridge would undeniably be an incredible addition to the Nuggets, giving them an All-Star-caliber big man who has plenty of playoff experience.
+At 34-years-old, Aldridge still hasn’t shown significant signs of slowing down.
+This season, he’s averaging 18.9 points, 6.7 rebounds, 2.5 assists, and 1.8 blocks, while shooting 51.7 percent from the field and 35.5 percent from three-point range.

-Pairing Aldridge with Nikola Jokic would ease the loads on the latter’s shoulders on both ends of the floor.
+Pairing Aldridge with Nikola Jokic would ease the load on the latter’s shoulders on both ends of the floor.
 As Urbina noted, if Aldridge and Jokic mesh well in the Nuggets’ frontcourt, Coach Mike Malone could use Paul Millsap as their sixth man and allow him to destroy opposing teams’ second units.

 Meanwhile, the potential deal would not only be beneficial for the Nuggets but also for the Spurs.
-In exchange for Aldridge, the suggested trade would enable the Spurs to have salary cap relief and add another young and promising talent on their roster.
-At 23, Beasley perfectly fits the timeline of the Spurs’ young core of Dejounte Murray, Derrick White, and Lonnie Walker IV.
+In exchange for Aldridge, the suggested trade would enable the Spurs to get some salary cap relief and add another young and promising talent on their roster.
+At 23-years-old, Beasley perfectly fits the timeline of the Spurs’ young core of Dejounte Murray, Derrick White, and Lonnie Walker IV.